vibe-project/vibe-project.github.io/_posts/2014-11-25-vibe-java-platform-3.0.0-alpha6-released.md

 * Transformers like `VibeServlet` and `VibeServerEndPoint` are changed into abstract classes. [vibe-java-platform#32](https://github.com/vibe-project/vibe-java-platform/issues/32)
 * `netty-all` dependency is changed to `netty-codec-http`. [vibe-java-platform#30](https://github.com/vibe-project/vibe-java-platform/issues/30)

-In next phase, we will focus on [Transport calculation](https://github.com/vibe-project/vibe-protocol/issues/14) which is the process to find the very working transport for any given situation.
-With that protocol extension, you can forget what the transport is and does.
+In next phase, we will focus on [Reorganize transport](https://github.com/vibe-project/vibe-protocol/issues/38) to process further transport related features.
 If you have any feedback or suggestions, please [let us know](http://groups.google.com/group/atmosphere-framework) and we appreciate them as always.